haikuginger/beekeeper/docs/source/advanced_usage.rst

         object that's relevant to the data received.
         """

-    beekeeper.add_data_handler('text/csv', CSVHandler)

-Because you've informed beekeeper about the specific MIME type that the data handler should be associated with, beekeeper now knows exactly when to use it; when you define a data variable that has the defined MIME type of "text/csv", or when a response is received from the server with "text/csv" in the "Content-Type" header.
+Because you've informed beekeeper about the specific MIME type that the data handler should be associated with, beekeeper now knows exactly when to use it: when you define a data variable that has the defined MIME type of "text/csv", or when a response is received from the server with "text/csv" in the "Content-Type" header.
 If a MIME type doesn't have a data handler associated with it, beekeeper will just return the raw bytes received.